“Healthy” whole grains: What the evidence really shows

-A 2013 systematic review of RCTs — considered the strongest type of evidence — found slightly higher fat loss (less than 0.5% difference) with no difference in overall weight loss in groups who consumed diets high in whole grains compared to groups who consumed refined grains.9 A newer systematic review published in 2019 found no weight loss benefit from whole-grain consumption.10
+A 2013 systematic review of RCTs — considered the strongest type of evidence — found slightly higher fat loss (less than 0.5% difference) with no difference in overall weight loss in groups who consumed diets high in whole grains compared to groups who consumed refined grains.11 A newer systematic review published in 2020 found no weight loss benefit from whole-grain consumption.12

-In other words, RCTs show the effect of whole grains on weight loss to be small at best.
-However, some studies show beneficial effects beyond just weight loss.
+In other words, the majority of RCTs show the effect of whole grains on weight loss to be negligible at best.
+However, some studies do show other beneficial effects.

-Several RCT studies have found that among normal weight and overweight adults, those who consumed whole grains compared to refined grains for four to 16 weeks experienced greater increases in resting metabolic rate and greater decreases in belly fat, insulin resistance, inflammation and body weight.11
+Several RCT studies have found that among normal weight and overweight adults, those who consumed whole grains compared to refined grains for four to 16 weeks experienced greater increases in resting metabolic rate and greater decreases in belly fat, insulin resistance, inflammation and body weight.13

 Whole grains and diabetes